LenzDu/Kaggle-Competition-Sberbank/README.md

 Final pipeline: Raw data → Data.py → Stacking.py. \
 Model.py, BaseModel.py and lightGBM.py are not used for the final output. \
-Original data set can be downloaded from the competition website.
+Original data set can be downloaded from the competition page.